 It’s unclear what state standardized tests will be reintroduced beyond this year and when.
 California, perhaps in conjunction with other states, must design new science tests aligned with the New Generation Science Standards that the State Board adopted last week.
 And it will need new high school math tests, which Smarter Balanced is not designing, and computer-based social studies tests, too.
 The bill requires the state Department of Education to present a master plan to the Legislature by March 2016.

-Filed under: Common Core, Featured, Legislature, Bills, Reporting & Analysis, Standardized tests, State Board of Education · Tags: Bob Huff, George Miller, Roderick Wright, Smarter Balanced Assessment Consortium, Susan Bonilla, Tom Torlakson
+Filed under: Common Core, Featured, Legislature and Bills, Reporting & Analysis, State and Federal Policies, State Board of Education, Tests and Assessments · Tags: Bob Huff, George Miller, Roderick Wright, Smarter Balanced Assessment Consortium, Susan Bonilla, Tom Torlakson